alexanderlarsen/Saneject/README.md

 A custom Inspector `SerializeInterfaceInspector` reorders them so each backing field appears directly beneath its corresponding interface field, preserving the original/intended layout.

 > ⚠️ `SerializeInterfaceInspector` draws all `MonoBehaviour` inspectors, which you may find too intrusive and it may override your own custom inspectors.
 If that’s the case, you can safely delete it and call `SanejectInspectorUtils.DrawAllSerializedFieldsWithCorrectInterfaceOrder(SerializedObject, Object)`  inside your own custom inspector instead.

+### MonoBehaviourInspector

+Unity lists fields from generated partials last, which would push every interface backing field to the bottom of the Inspector.

+A custom Inspector `MonoBehaviourInspector` reorders them so each backing field appears directly beneath its corresponding interface field, preserving the intended layout.

+It also handles drawing of `[ReadOnly]` and `[Inject]` collections (lists and arrays) to remove editing capabilities from the collections, which Unity’s `PropertyDrawer` system does not support natively.

+> ⚠️ `MonoBehaviourInspector` overrides the inspector for all `MonoBehaviour` types, which may interfere with your own custom inspectors.
+If that’s an issue, you can safely delete it and instead call `SanejectInspectorUtils.DrawAllSerializedFields(SerializedObject, Object)` inside your own inspector or use the other utility methods in `SanejectInspectorUtils` individually for a more granular implementation.

 ### Interface Proxy Object